 I’m sure there are some blessed homeschooling moms out there who homeschool their teenage sons and love it!
-I’m sure there are some of you who have teenage sons who enjoy doing their school work.
-They want to do a good job.
-They hope to please you.
-They keep up with assignments and papers and maybe even their books and materials all on their own.
-Then, there are the rest of who homeschool our teenage sons who don’t do all those things!
+I’m sure there are some of you who have teenage sons who enjoy doing their school work, want to do a good job, hope to please you, and keep up with assignments and papers and maybe even their books and materials all on their own.
+Then there are the rest of us who homeschool our teenage sons who don’t do all those things!

 I talked to him about why he was so miserable and (I’m being honest here!) why he was making me so miserable.
 I didn’t much like the answer.
 It turns out he felt like I didn’t like him.
 He felt like I was always criticizing him.
 He felt like I didn’t want to be around him.
 I think he really felt like I didn’t even love him.
 So what on earth is a mom to do in a situation like that?
 I’ll tell you some of the things I did to try to repair our relationship and help things go better.